aditikhare007/AI_Research_Junction_Aditi_Khare/README.md

 ## ** JUNE 2023 ** ##

-1. **LeanDojo** - Open-Source Lean Playground consisting of toolkits, data, models, and benchmarks for theorem proving; also develops ReProver, a retrieval augmented LLM-based prover for theorem solving using premises from a vast math library-https://arxiv.org/abs/2306.15626
+1. **LeanDojo** - Open-Source Lean Playground consisting of toolkits, data, models, and benchmarks for theorem proving-also develops ReProver, Retrieval augmented LLM-based prover for theorem solving using premises from a vast math library-https://arxiv.org/abs/2306.15626.
 2. **Extending Context Window of LLMs**-Extends the context window of LLMs like LLaMA to up to 32K with minimal fine-tuning (within 1000 steps); previous methods for extending the context window are inefficient but this approach attains good performance on several tasks while being more efficient and cost-effective-https://arxiv.org/abs/2306.15595.
 3. **Computer Vision Through the Lens of Natural Language** - proposes a modular approach for solving computer vision problems by leveraging LLMs; the LLM is used to reason over outputs from independent and descriptive modules that provide extensive information about an image-https://arxiv.org/abs/2306.16410.
-4. **Understanding Theory-of-Mind in LLMs with LLMs** - a framework for procedurally generating evaluations with LLMs; proposes a benchmark to study the social reasoning capabilities of LLMs with LLMs.   https://arxiv.org/abs/2306.15448
+4. **Understanding Theory-of-Mind in LLMs with LLMs** - a framework for procedurally generating evaluations with LLMs; proposes a benchmark to study the social reasoning capabilities of LLMs with LLMs.   https://arxiv.org/abs/2306.15448.
-5. **Evaluations with No Labels** - A Framework for self-supervised evaluation of LLMs by analyzing their sensitivity or invariance to transformations on input text; can be used to monitor LLM behavior on datasets streamed during live model deployment-https://arxiv.org/abs/2306.13651v1), [Tweet
+5. **Evaluations with No Labels**-A Framework for self-supervised evaluation of LLMs by analyzing their sensitivity or invariance to transformations on input text; can be used to monitor LLM behavior on datasets streamed during live model deployment-https://arxiv.org/abs/2306.13651v1), [Tweet
 6. **Long-range Language Modeling with Self-Retrieval** - an architecture and training procedure for jointly training a retrieval-augmented language model from scratch for long-range language modeling tasks.        - https://arxiv.org/abs/2306.13421.
-7. **Scaling MLPs: A Tale of Inductive Bias** - Shows that the performance of MLPs improves with scale and highlights that lack of inductive bias can be compensated- https://arxiv.org/abs/2306.13575
+7. **Scaling MLPs-A Tale of Inductive Bias** - Shows that the performance of MLPs improves with scale and highlights that lack of inductive bias can be compensated- https://arxiv.org/abs/2306.13575
-8. **Textbooks Are All You Need** - introduces a new 1.3B parameter LLM called phi-1; it’s significantly smaller in size and trained for 4 days using a selection of textbook-quality data and synthetic textbooks and exercises with GPT-3.5; achieves promising results on the HumanEval benchmark-https://arxiv.org/abs/2306.11644
+8. **Textbooks Are All You Need** - Introduces a new 1.3B parameter LLM called phi-1; it’s significantly smaller in size and trained for 4 days using a selection of textbook-quality data and synthetic textbooks and exercises with GPT-3.5; achieves promising results on the HumanEval benchmark-https://arxiv.org/abs/2306.11644
 9. **RoboCat** - New Foundation agent that can operate different robotic arms and can solve tasks from as few as 100 demonstrations; the self-improving AI agent can self-generate new training data to improve its technique and get more efficient at adapting to new tasks-https://arxiv.org/abs/2306.11706.       |
 10. **ClinicalGPT** - Language model optimized through extensive and diverse medical data, including medical records, domain-specific knowledge, and multi-round dialogue consultations.                   https://arxiv.org/abs/2306.09968s        |
 11. **An Overview of Catastrophic AI Risks** - provides an overview of the main sources of catastrophic AI risks; the goal is to foster more understanding of these risks and ensure AI systems are developed in a safe manner-https://arxiv.org/abs/2306.12001v1.